 If your pregnancy should fall into one of the high-risk categories, your care provider may refer you to the Maternal-Fetal Medicine perinatologists for help managing your pregnancy.

-EvergreenHealth's Maternal-Fetal Medicine Services are experts in the diagnosis and treatment of pregnancy complications, and they'll be by your side to help you manage your pregnancy complications.
+EvergreenHealth's Maternal-Fetal Medicine Services care team are experts in the diagnosis and treatment of pregnancy complications, and they'll be by your side to help you manage your pregnancy complications.

 In particularly complicated pregnancies, or when very close pregnancy supervision is required, Maternal-Fetal Medicine can provide complete obstetrical care.